-If an error does occur, the event code (error number) is noted and:
+If an error occurs, whose event code matches ecode:

 - If the error occurred within a sub-function, the system cuts the execution stack back to the function containing the :Trap keyword.
-In this respect, :Trap behaves like []TRAP with a 'C' qualifier. - The system searches for a :Case[List] representing the event code. - If there is such a :Case[List], or failing that, an :Else keyword, execution continues from this point.

-Otherwise, control passes to the code following :End[Trap] and no error processing occurs.
+In this respect, :Trap behaves like []TRAP with a 'C' qualifier. - If the :Trap segment contains a :Case[List] ecode statement whose ecode matches the event code of the error that has occurred, execution continues from the statement following that :Case[List] ecode. - Otherwise, if the :Trap segment contains a :Else statement, execution continues from the first statement following the :Else statement. - Otherwise, execution continues from the first statement following the :End [Trap] and no error processing occurs.

 Note that the error trapping is in effect only during execution of the initial code segment.
-It is disabled (or surrendered to outer level :Traps or TRAPs) immediately a trapped error occurs.
+When a trapped error occurs, further error trapping is immediately disabled (or surrendered to outer level :Traps or []TRAPs).
 In particular, the error trap is no longer in effect during processing of :Case[List]'s argument or in the code following the :Case[List] or :Else statement.
-This avoids the situation sometimes encountered with TRAP where an infinite 'trap loop' occurs.
-If an error which is not specified occurs, it is processed by outer :Traps, TRAPs, or default system processing in the normal fashion.
+This avoids the situation sometimes encountered with []TRAP where an infinite 'trap loop' occurs.

-Note that the statement :trap θ results in no errors being trapped.
+Note that the statement : $Trap \theta$ results in no errors being trapped.